 I Educate & Support Teens

-Although most teens wear seat belts and learn to drive safely, some still make critical errors due to skill deficiencies that lead to serious crashes.
+Although most teens wear seat belts and are taught to drive safely, some still make critical errors due to skill deficiencies that often lead to serious crashes.
 Others engage in risky driving behaviors.
-Our research tells us that most car crashes are preventable, not accidents waiting to happen.
-You have an important role in helping to reduce teen driver crashes by promoting acquisition of safe driving skills and preventing known problem behaviors.
+Research indicates that most car crashes are preventable, not inevitable.
+As an educator, you play an important role in helping to reduce teen driver crashes by promoting safe driving for teenagers.

-- discover, translate, and share what is currently known about teen driving
+- Discover, translate, and share what is currently known about safe driving for teenagers

-- learn how to talk to their friends about rules in the car and to their parents about sharing a car and setting "house rules"
+- Help teens learn how to talk to their friends about safe passenger behavior and to their parents about sharing a car and setting "house rules"